 If you’re looking to gain valuable hands-on experience in conservation, then join us on one of our student internship programmes.
 Perhaps you’re studying in a conservation-related field at university or have recently graduated and need to build up your experience?
 Either way, our placements are designed to have you out in the field and actively involved in our conservation projects.

 Our internships are usually connected to specific projects, for example research into the impact of human activity on local shorebirds.
 This means the activities you take part in and working hours will depend largely on the internship available, though they’re likely to be long and a degree of flexibility will be required.
 You’ll certainly be helping out with our regular events though such as bird-ringing, flower walks, fish surveys and/or holiday programmes.
 We’ll also give you the opportunity to take ownership of your own mini-project depending on your expertise and interests and we’ll talk you through the options available when you arrive.

 You’ll stay in the intern house, which is situated in Nature’s Valley about 1km from the office and 1km from the local (and only) shop.
-It’s a 4 bedroom wooden structure and you’ll most likely be sharing a room with another intern or one of our current volunteers.
-The house currently has two permanent staff members, Brittany and Mardre, and Chewbaca 'Chewie' the dog, who likes to live up to his name.
+It’s a 3 bedroom wooden structure and you’ll most likely be sharing a room with another intern.
 There are plenty of facilities including a lounge and kitchen where you can cook your meals, a braai out back and washing machine and tumble dryer for you to do your laundry while you’re with us.
-There is no internet or landline at the house, though you’re welcome to head to the office outside working hours to use the WIFI there.
+There are WIFI facilities but no landline at the house.

 Why we do it: